 Lynn Helland became Executive Director and General Counsel of the Judicial Tenure Commission on February 6, 2017.
 Prior to joining the Commission, he served for 34 years as an Assistant United States Attorney.
 He has been a member of the State Bar of Michigan since 1980.

 Multiple sources with direct knowledge of the matter have confirmed to Clutch Justice that Lynn Helland’s departure from the Michigan Judicial Tenure Commission was not voluntary.
-According to those sources, the Commission voted in closed session in mid-January 2026 to remove Helland from his position, a decision that was later framed publicly as a retirement.
+According to those sources, the Commission voted in closed session in mid-January 2026 to remove Helland from his position.
+That decision was later framed publicly as a retirement.

 The Commission has not publicly disclosed the circumstances of that vote or the reasons for Helland’s removal.
 The timing of the decision, however, coincided with an unusually active disciplinary window and internal restructuring at the Commission.